VanFanelia/CorsairColorManager/readme.md

 ####Know issiues / todos:####
 - Currently the program is designed for german keyboard Layout.
+- HowTo and description of the color rules
-- fixed frame rate of 30 Frames / Second.
+- remove fixed frame rate of 30 Frames / Second.
 - only linux supported in c++ driver.
 - register key presses and animate
 - color mixing rules for multiple color settings per key